vvaraldi/Inspection_Rando_Orford/README.md

 To do:

 Priority 1
+1 - replace the link in the nav bar at the right side from infractions (if user has access to it to a return to the main portal (whatever the profil of the person).
+2 - simplify the admin page of Inspections.

+Priority 2
 1 - Simplification des pages :
         - remove filters in the history "Type"

-Priority 2
-0 - Summarize for one track all incident
 1 - If Admin user, in a modal view in the dashboard, user can click on trail status to switch it to open in the current inspection
 3 - Créer un système de notifications plus sophistiqué lorsqu'une inspection est ajoutée